cdd/slate-edit-table/README.md

 ### Utilities and Transform

-`slate-table-simple` exports utilities and transforms:
+`slate-simple-table` exports utilities and transforms:

 #### `utils.isSelectionInTable`